"Power Tools" Webinars

-The United States Breastfeeding Committee hosts this series of bi-monthly webinars as part of its training, technical assistance, and capacity building support for the network of breastfeeding coalitions across the United States.
-Webinars are held every two months (in odd numbered months) on the third Wednesday of the month from 2:00-3:30 p.m.
+The United States Breastfeeding Committee hosts this series of bi-monthly webinars as part of its training, technical assistance, and capacity building support for USBC's network of breastfeeding coalition, national organizations, and community-based organizations across the United States.
+Webinars are held every two months (in odd-numbered months) on the third Wednesday of the month from 2:00-3:30 p.m.
 ET.

 Access to these webinars is open to all interested breastfeeding coalition members, as well as others involved in forming or leading nonprofit organizations in the breastfeeding field.
 Topic/speaker details are posted 1-2 weeks before each session on this page and in the Coalitions Learning Connection.
 The recordings and presentation materials from all past sessions are archived below.